 You can spend hours with the exhibits, tours and various filmed educational opportunities.
-However, watching the animals play, eat, and perform can be mesmerizing.
-The gracefulness of the dolphin is a sight that will never leave you as you watch them glide through the water.
+However, watching the animals play, eat, and perform can mesmerize.
+The gracefulness of the dolphins is a sight that will never leave you as you watch them glide through the water.
 The CMA also offers scuba experience and ecological boat tours of Clearwater Harbor.

 The CMA offers a different perspective that focuses on injured animals and the dedication to rehabilitation.
 The perspective is refreshing, educational and unique.